the-jake-z/WordSearch/README.md

 # WordSearch

-WordSearch was a simple project assigned for my Data Structures and Algorithims Class (CS 360) at the University of Alabama.
+WordSearch was a simple project assigned for my Data Structures and Algorithms Class (CS 360) at the University of Alabama.

 The WordSearch implements a Trie to solve a word search given a dictionary.
 It has been tested and can run on a 1000x1000 puzzle.

 You can run the program with square word search puzzle.
 Sample puzzles and dictionaries are provided in this repository.

 The puzzle must have the following format: